AD9190/RBAC/README.md

 ### Middleware
 ### `authMiddleware.js`
--Verifies JWT tokens from the Authorization header.
+- Verifies JWT tokens from the Authorization header.
--Attaches decoded user data to the request object.
+- Attaches decoded user data to the request object.
--Responds with 401 Unauthorized if invalid or missing.
+- Responds with 401 Unauthorized if invalid or missing.

 ### `roleMiddleware.js`
--Verifies if the user's role is allowed for the route.
+- Verifies if the user's role is allowed for the route.
--Responds with 403 Forbidden if not authorized.
+- Responds with 403 Forbidden if not authorized.
--Models
+- Models

 ### `userModel.js`